AnaghaP2003/Finance-Tracker-using-python/README.md

 ## How Users Can Get Started with the Project?

 1. Prerequisites
-Ensure Python 3.x is installed, along with the following package:
-- **Pandas**: Install using the command:
+Install Python and the Pandas package using command:
   ```bash
   pip install pandas